appsignal/appsignal-ruby/.changesets/merge-sample-data.md

 type: change
 ---

 The transaction sample data is now merged by default.
-Previously, the sample data (except for tags) would be overwritten when an `Appsignal.set_*` helper was called.
+Previously, the sample data (except for tags) would be overwritten when a sample data helper was called.

 ```ruby
 # Old behavior